maxfierrog/list-modules/README.md

 # List-Modules Procedural Macro

-**WARNING: This crate is domain-specific.
-The only thing that makes it so is that you cannot name one of the directory items you are trying to list "archetypes.rs" (a module folder named "archetypes" is fine).
-I will try to fix this ASAP.**

 This macro creates a constant string slice list of all the module names which are children of an indicated crate module folder.
 Paths are specified relative to the cargo manifest directory.